 Innovation.
 Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 Are these novel to one field of research or in a broader sense?

 Approach.
 Present a well-reasoned strategy, a brief methodology section that gives confidence in the proposed approach, how the data will be analyzed, and how the approach will accomplish the specific aims of the project.
 Include potential problems to achieving the goals of the project and what benchmarks will be used to determine success.
 The strategy must address feasibility.
 The approach must include a discussion of how the limited studies proposed in this intramural application fit into and enhance the bigger picture of the investigator’s research goals.

 Expected Outcomes.
 Specify expected scientific outcomes and the planned return on investment – how the results that are obtained from the proposed study will enhance the research mission of both the investigator and Jefferson.
 This section should include a detailed discussion of the expected return of JMC’s investment in this proposal, including expected future extramural grant support.

 Include a detailed budget of the funds that are requested to accomplish the goals of the proposal and a separate page that clearly justifies all requests.
 For successful proposals the level of funding will be recommended by the subcommittee and determined by the Dean.

-Funded proposals will be required to submit follow-up progress reports at 6 months, 1 year, 1.5 years, 2 years, and 5 years from the date of the award, that will document discoveries, advances to the field, publications, abstract submissions, patent applications and submitted/awarded extramural grants made possible by these funds.
+Funded proposals will be required to submit follow-up progress reports at six months, one year, one and half years, two years, and five years from the date of the award, that will document discoveries, advances to the field, publications, abstract submissions, patent applications and submitted/awarded extramural grants made possible by these funds.
 This documentation will provide metrics that will be used to evaluate the success of this grant mechanism.